-All entering first-year Honors students are required to enroll in a section of UNIV 1784 (at both UConn Stamford and UConn Storrs).
+All entering first-year Honors students are required to enroll in a section of UNIV 1784 (at UConn Hartford, UConn Stamford and UConn Storrs).
 These Honors first-year seminars are 1-credit First Year Experience (FYE) classes designed specifically for Honors students.
 They offer incoming students an intimate class experience, exposure to some of UConn’s best faculty, and support for the transition to UConn and to Honors.

 Taking a UNIV 1784 seminar gives you the opportunity to bond with a faculty member or member of Honors staff early in your undergraduate career while exploring an interesting topic.
 It is an introduction to your Honors education, with a learning environment of critical thinking, problem solving, and in-depth discussions.